azadaquib/programming-ideas-solutions/README.md

 The solutions in time will cover various programming languages as well as programming paradigms.

 Often there are several approaches to solving any problem.
 There might not be a best way but there may be several optimum ways depending on the context.
-Sometimes clarity is required more than slight improvements in effeciency.
+Sometimes clarity is required more than slight improvements in efficiency.

 Keeping all this mind, this project aims to consolidate the various solution under one banner and to clearly highlight the pros and cons of each approach.